pairingwg/bls_standard/draft-boneh-bls-signature.md

 Note that this hash to group function will never hash into the point at infinity.
 This does not affect the security since the output distribution is statistically indistinguishable from the uniform distribution over the group.

+### Membership test

+The following g1_membership_test and g1_membership_test algorithms is to check if a E1 or E2 point is in the correct prime subgroup.

+  g1_membership_test(input_point)

+  input:

+     input_point - a point P = (x, y) on the curve E1

+  Output:

+     "VALID" if P is in G1; "INVALID" otherwise

+  Steps:

+  1.  c = 0x396C8C005555E1568C00AAAB0000AAAB
+  1.  if c * P  == 1 return "VALID", otherwise, return "INVALID"

+  g2_membership_test(input_point)

+  input:

+     input_point - a point P = (x, y) on the curve E2

+  Output:

+     "VALID" if P is in G1; "INVALID" otherwise

+  Steps:

+  1.  c = 0x5d543a95414e7f1091d50792876a202cd91de4547085abaa68a205b2e5a7ddfa
+      628f1cb4d9e82ef21537e293a6691ae1616ec6e786f0c70cf1c38e31c7238e5
+  1.  if c * P  == 1 return "VALID", otherwise, return "INVALID"

 ## Security analysis